samuelmoorec/dokku-deployment-guide/docs/database_managment.md

 sudo dokku plugin:install https://github.com/dokku/dokku-mysql.git mysql
 ```

-###
+### What this document covers

 The set-up script we use covers creating a database, linking that database, and getting that initial configuration squared away.
-The rest of this document will show you how to connect to that database, grab your ROOT password that was generated, and a link to find the rest of the plug-in's documentation for further commands.
+The rest of this document will show you how to connect to that database, grab your ROOT password that was generated, and a link to find the rest of the plug-in's documentation for further commands and reading.

 ### Connecting To MySQL Prompt
 To do queries in our Dokku database we just need to run a command while logged in to our server: